asbadve/api/sections/playlists.md

 ### Lists of Users Playlists ###

  * GET /users/*user_id*/playlists

-  this call will return a list of users playlists.
+This call will return a list of users playlists.

 ### Playlist details ###

  * GET /playlists/*playlist_id*

-  this call will return a paginated detail view of the playlist and it's audio clip members.
+This call will return a paginated detail view of the playlist and it's audio clip members.

 ### Create playlist (Authenticated) ###

  * POST /playlists

-  this call will create a playlist for the current authenticated user.
+This call will create a playlist for the current authenticated user.

   Parameters accepted: